bu-cnso/git-introduction/personal_project.md

 ### Bonus: Incomplete merge

-Let's look at the log, and make sure we really just
+Let's look at the log, and make sure we really did what we wanted.

 ```ShellSession
 $ git log --oneline | head -n 3